Best Kratom Strains for Sleep Support

 To find the dose that works for you, start with a dose of around 4 grams, and add 1 gram every hour until you find one that makes you sleepy, without any side effects.
 This is going to be your dose moving forward.

 Most people find the effective dose of kratom for promoting sleep is around 6 to 8 grams.

 Some people may need more, others less — the only way to know for sure is to try it for yourself.

 Related: Top 12 Herbs To Help You Sleep

 How Does Kratom Work For Sleep?

-Kratom contains a number of alkaloids that stimulate the opioid receptors .
-These are stimulated by our endorphins, which are the body’s natural painkiller and sedative hormones.
+Kratom contains several alkaloids that stimulate the opioid receptors .
+These are stimulated by our endorphins, the body’s natural painkiller, and sedative hormones.

 The alkaloids in kratom look very similar to endorphins.
 Much like a key, they’re able to activate the same lock — causing them to exert an action on the cells.